-· All applicants must be physically able to perform the work of the trade.
+· All applicants must be physically able to do the work of the trade.

 · All applicants must submit high school transcripts for grades 9-12.
 If qualifying with a GED, submit transcripts for the grade(s) completed.
 Transcripts for seniors in high school must include grades 9-11 and the first semester of the senior year, and be accompanied by a letter from the high school stating that the applicant is “on track” to graduate with their class.